3rdpartyeve/phealng/README.md

 ## INSTALLATION
 1. `git clone git://github.com/ppetermann/pheal.git`
-2. make sure the classes are either autoloaded, or include/require all classes
+2. make sure your autoloader is able to find the classes (filename example.php matches classname "example") OR `include "../path/to/Pheal.php"; spl_autoload_register("Pheal::classload");` in your application, which will use a simple buildin autoloader

 ## USAGE
 more documentation to come